7 Steps to Keep Your Faith in Hard Times

 Consider too, that you do not have to limp through this difficult time, but you can have the attitude of a victor.
 In fact, the Apostle Paul says you are "more than conqueror" Why is this so?
 Because Jesus Christ won the victory already on your behalf, and all you need to do now is to accept it by faith.

-Take this journey for the next seven days, and allow the Lord to speak to your heart, and change you, through these devotions.
+Take this journey and allow the Lord to speak to your heart, and change you, through these seven steps in the form of seven short devotions.

 Life Is Hard, But God Is Good!